 Beyond the next few decades, the largest uncertainty about the magnitude of future climate change is rooted in uncertainty about human behaviour, that is, whether the world will follow a pathway of low, medium, or high emissions

 As the previous IPCC report and our latest Canadian Food Guide reminds us our food choices have consequences, and will be an integral part of ever hoping to meet, let alone exceed, our goals of limiting temperature increase by 2100 to 1.5°C.

-Want to fight climate change, antibiotic resistance, global acidification, eutrophication, fresh water shortage, health problems, save countless lives and and much much more without the need to wait for government, corporations or technological innovation?
+Want to fight our climate emergency, loss of nature, global acidification, eutrophication, fresh water shortage, prevent pandemics, antibiotic resistance, health problems, save countless lives and much much more without the need to wait for government, corporations or technological innovation?
 Go vegan today!
 Contact us for help in your change of lifestyle and to link up with one of the many local communities in your area.